0xPARC/0xparc-intro-book/src/pcp.typ

 - *Time complexity*:
   Even though Victor doesn't read much,
-  Penny and Victor both do quite a bit of computation.
+  Peggy and Victor both do quite a bit of computation.
   For example,

   - Victor has to compute $tilde(a)_(arrow(i), arrow(j))$ for his one phone book.
-  - Penny needs to do it for _every_ phone book.
+  - Peggy needs to do it for _every_ phone book.

-- One other weird thing about this result is that, even though Victor has to read only a small part of Penny's proof, he still has to read the entire _problem statement_, that is, the entire system of equations from the original Quad-SAT.
+- One other weird thing about this result is that, even though Victor has to read only a small part of Peggy's proof, he still has to read the entire _problem statement_, that is, the entire system of equations from the original Quad-SAT.
   This can feel strange because for Quad-SAT,